 Assisting employees dealing with redundancy

-One of the most common issues that we see is employers dressing up a dismissal as a restructure or redundancy.
+One of the most common employment issues that we see is employers dressing up a dismissal as a restructure or redundancy.
 Alternatively, some employers simply don’t take the required care with ensuring a proposal for change is well researched and fair.

 Early case law from the 80s and 90s suggested that the Employment Relations Authority and Employment Court had limited ability to examine redundancies.
 This widespread view still prevails amongst many employers.
 However, it is simply not the case given modern decisions.